dadadies/ddd_image_organize/README.md

 ![alt text](image.png)

-## Features

-*   Upload images
-*   Select a directory to organize images into
-*   Choose between OpenAI, Google Gemini, or a local LLM for image categorization
-*   Automatically categorize images into folders based on their content

 ## Usage

 1. Clone the repository.
 2. Ensure Python is installed on your system.
 3. Install the required dependencies (e.g., `pip install -r requirements.txt`).
 4. Run the application (`python main.py`).
-5. Choose an LLM (OpenAI, Google Gemini, Local, or LM Studio (Local and LM Studio are supposed to be local as they are both local but for now they are seperate)).
+5. Choose an LLM with vision capability through an 'API' such as OpenAI, Google Gemini, LM Studio, or other Local options (Local and LM Studio are both local but for now they are seperate)).
     If using LM Studio, provide the `0.json` file to LM Studio's structured output option, to help it provide a structured JSON output.
-Ensure LM Studio is running and the model is loaded.
+Ensure LM Studio is running and a LLM with vision capability is loaded.
 The program will attempt to connect to LM Studio at http://127.0.0.1:1234/v1/chat/completions.
-    If using a generic local model ("Local"), provide the path to the local LLM model file in the "Enter Local LLM Model Path" text box.
+    "Local" is not implemented.
+But otherwise you would provide the path to the local LLM model file in the "Enter Local LLM Model Path" text box.
     If using OpenAI or Google Gemini, enter your API key.
 6. Select a directory to organize the images into.
 7. Upload images using the "Upload Images" button.